 Economics and policy media

 Capitalisn't.
-An economics podcast featuring Luigi Zingales (Chicago Booth) and Kate Waldock (Georgetown).
+An economics podcast featuring Luigi Zingales (Chicago Booth) and Bethany McLean.

 Books on economics, applied statistics, and mathematics

-The Music of the Primes, by Marcus du Sautoy
+The Music of the Primes, Marcus du Sautoy